marschall/slf4j-equinox/README.md

 In plain words it makes all code that uses SLF4J log to the Equinox <code>.metadata/.log</code> log file.
 It does this by redirecting all the log messages to the Equinox `ExtendedLogService`.
 This is mostly interesting for code that runs inside Eclipse RCP applications.
 This does _not_ make Equinox use SLF4J.

-The implementation uses the same techniques as the <code>ch.qos.logback.slf4j</code> bundle.

 Versions 2.x are fore SLF4J 2.

 Caveats